xC0dex/APIWeaver/README.md

 }
 ```

-Thats it.
+That's it.
 You now have a fully functional Swagger UI in your application.
-The UI can be accessed by navigating to `/swagger` in your browser 🥳.
-A more detailed guide with more usecases can be found [here](/docs/Getting-Started.md).
+The UI can be accessed by navigating to /swagger in your browser 🥳.
+A more detailed guide with more use cases can be found here.

 ## Contribution and Collaboration